risawitama/verbose-potato/README.md

-## Did you hear the one about the giant pickle?
-He was kind of a big dill.
+## How much does a hipster weigh?
+An instagram.